GeekyShiva/Self-Driving-Car/SRS.md

 The machine learning model, along with the data from the distance sensor, alert the Raspberry Pi of the presence of an obstacle.
 The Raspberry Pi instructs the Arduino to halt the car's motion.
 The car remains stationary so long as the obstacle is present.
 Once cleared, the Raspberry Pi instructs the Arduino to accelerate and waits for the next stimulus.

-## 4.13 Scenario: Sudden appearance of an object in front of the car
+## 4.13 Scenario: Sudden appearance of an object in front of the car (Case of Emergency Braking)

 ### 4.13.1 Description